Forest School and Outdoor Play Options

 ‘Toasty Sessions’ will also involve the opportunity for children to toast marshmallows and make s’mores around the campfire.

-Pre-booking is essential and bookings are taken through the bookwhen.
+Pre-booking is essential, and bookings are taken through the bookwhen.

 On-site parking and toilet facilities are available at Brampton HQ.
 Children must be supervised at all times.